EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 For now we click under `Data Provider setup` on `Repository information`.
 Here you can add information describing your repository.
 (Allways use the questionmark buttons to get more detailed inforamtion about the fields).

 <img align="centre" src="img/jOAI_EditRepositoryInfo.png" width="800px">

+Note : For now we don't specify the optinal `Namespace identifier`.